logfellow/logstash-logback-encoder/CONTRIBUTING.md

    created, we will close the issue as superseded by the pull request, and the discussion about the issue will continue under the pull request.

-2. Always check out the `master` branch and submit pull requests against it.
+2. Always check out the `main` branch and submit pull requests against it.

 3. Choose the granularity of your commits consciously and squash commits that represent multiple edits or corrections of the same logical change.
 See